abhishuraina/MY-NOTEPAD/README.md

 # MY-NOTEPAD
-A note pad made in python using Tkinter (GUI).
+# A note pad made in python using Tkinter (GUI).

+Hope you'll install it in your computer just to try .

 icons2 folder contains all the icons used in this Program.